mssjo/fodge/README.md

 Generates flavour-ordered diagrams in the NLSM.
-Old version used in my master's thesis, new version used in upcoming article arXiv:1909.XXXXX by
+Old version used in my master's thesis, new version used in the article "Higher-order Tree-level Amplitudes in the Nonlinear Sigma Model", JHEP 11 (2019) 074, arXiv:1909.13684 by J. Bijnens, K. Kampf and me.
-J. Bijnens, K. Kampf and me.
 Inspired by earlier work by J. Bijnens.

 To install, place all files and directories in a directory of your choice, and run "cmake ."